farrajota/fastrcnn-example-torch/README.md

 This repository contains scripts for training and testing an object detector network using a pre-trained network on ImageNet for feature extraction such as the alexnet or resnet.

 > Note: several options are available for configuring the training/testing parameters (see `options.lua` for a complete set of available parameters).
->
-> For now only the Pascal VOC 2007 dataset is provided.
-The MS COCO dataset is being prepared for inclusion as well.

 ### Training a network